Arsenal have £60m Caicedo bid rejected by Brighton

 Caicedo has made 26 appearances in the Premier League, scoring twice and is under contract until 2025.

-It is expected Arsenal will return with another offer but it remains to be seen whether Caicedo, who recently changed agents, will try to force his way out of the club before the window closes on Tuesday night.
+Talks are, however, continuing and it is expected Arsenal will return with another offer but it remains to be seen whether Caicedo, who recently changed agents, will try to force his way out of the club before the window closes on Tuesday night.

+Brighton manager Roberto de Zerbi told a news conference on Friday that the midfielder was "relaxed" and "focused only on Brighton."

+The Italian said: "I spoke with him like a father, not like a coach.

 "I am focused on Brighton," Caicedo said recently.
 "I am here, I'm playing every day.
 Things from outside don't trouble me, nor does it take that focus away because I'm focused only on here.